wescamp/betrayal_of_thaeylan-1.12/betrayal_of_thaeylan/README.txt

 1. What is it?
 --------------

 A two-player campaign for Battle for Wesnoth that will have 12-15 scenarios when complete.
-Nine scenarios, which form the first of two major story-arcs, are completed in this version.
+Eleven scenarios, which form the first of two major story-arcs, are completed in this version.

 This scenario is a battle-/army-based campaign similar in some respects to Heir to the Throne.
 In the beginning, the first player uses predominantly outlaws and the second player uses loyalist units.
 There are five new player-controlled units integrated in the campaign in its current state: